 Bullocks Flat is just below the typical snow line and just outside of the entrance to the Kosciuszko National Park, and you don’t need a National Parks Pass to access it.
 In fact, your National Park entrance fee is included in the SkiTube ticket price.

 As I mentioned before, to access Charlotte Pass you will need to use the overland transport option.
-Luckily they offer this as part of your lift pass, but unlike the other resorts in the Snowy Mountains, you need to buy these at least a day in advance.
+Luckily they offer this as part of your lift pass.
+But unlike the other resorts in the Snowy Mountains, you need to buy these passes at least a day in advance.

 Where To Stay While Visiting The Snowy Mountains?